Skip to main content

 xnew(RotatingBox);

-function RotatingBox(self) {
+function RotatingBox(unit) {

 // Create a centered blue box and nest content inside it